h3abionet/h3agwas-examples/requirement/ubuntu/README.md

 # General instalation

-Installation recommended has tested using docker image
+Installation recommended has been tested using docker image

+Binary used to test pipeline can be find :
+ * binary/

 ##latex :